hassio-addons/addon-zwave-js-ui/zwavejs2mqtt/DOCS.md

 ## Known issues and limitations

-- Z-Wave JS to MQTT supports Home Assistant Discovery over MQTT.
+- Z-Wave JS 2 MQTT supports Home Assistant Discovery over MQTT.
 It is **STRONGLY** recommended **NOT** to use that option.
 Use the Z-Wave JS integration as documented above instead.